 “The welcome was friendly and everything was very organized.
 I am used to working 14 hours a day, seven days a week and being under pressure to perform from the oil companies.
 The atmosphere here is laid back but efficient” said Carew.

-The age of the Africa Mercy means limited marine technology, but Carew finds it enjoyable to remember how things were done before Captain ditches retirement to volunteer for Mercy Ships I am honoured to be part of a team and organization that provides free medical care to people who really need it but have no way to achieve it… Captain Mark Carew, Chief Officer on board the Africa Mercy.
+The age of the Africa Mercy means limited marine technology, but Carew finds it enjoyable to remember how things were done before he ditched retirement to volunteer for Mercy Ships.

 Although the Africa Mercy sails twice a year, she is a hospital for the remainder.